Multi-step Planning for Automated Hyperparameter Optimization with OptFormer: Results and Discussion

 \subsection{Performance on BBOB dataset}

 We have demonstrated improvements to OptFormer on the RealWorldDataset.
 To validate the generality of our approach, we further test it on the BBOB dataset.
-As Figure \ref{fig:bbob_results} suggests, we can get modest improvements in this setting too.
-We improve upon the performance of OptFormer (EI) on 2 test functions and match its performance on 2 other functions.
-We conducted limited tuning of $h, k$ in this setting.
-We believe more extensive tuning of these configurations could yield better results.
+Unfortunately we do not see much gain from our methods over OptFormer (EI) in this setting.
+As we conducted limited tuning of $h, k$ in this setting we believe more extensive tuning of these configurations could yield better results.